jeonghanlee/epicsarchiverap-env/docs/milestone-265f580.md

 ##### Implementation Plan

-Plan Status: draft
+Plan Status: accepted
-Plan Acceptance: none
-Implementation Authorization: none
-Superseded Plan Artifacts: none
+Plan Acceptance: 2026-09-23; plan at `93c6baa` accepted Implementation Authorization: 2026-09-23; implement the accepted plan and run T1-T2 Superseded Plan Artifacts: none

 1. In `backup_db`, run the dump pipeline with `pipefail` confined to a